Multipoint Okounkov bodies: Local Positivity

 \subsection{Moving Multipoint Seshadri Constant}

 \begin{defn} Let $L$ be a nef line bundle on $X$.
 The quantity

-where the infimum is on all irreducible curve $C\subset X$ passing through at least one of the points $p_{1},\dots,p_{N}$ is called the \textbf{multipoint Seshadri constant at }$\mathbf{p_{1},\dots,p_{N}}$\textbf{ of} $\mathbf{L}$. \end{defn} This constant has played an important role in the last three decades and it is the natural extension of the Seshadri constant introduced by Demailly in \cite{Dem90}.\\ The following Lemma is well-known and its proof can be found for instance in \cite{Laz04}, \cite{BDRH$^{+}$09}: \begin{lem} Let $L$ be a nef line bundle on $X$.
+where the infimum is over all irreducible curves $C\subset X$ passing through at least one of the points $p_{1},\dots,p_{N}$ is called the \textbf{multipoint Seshadri constant at }$\mathbf{p_{1},\dots,p_{N}}$\textbf{ of} $\mathbf{L}$. \end{defn} This constant has played an important role in the last three decades and it is the natural extension of the Seshadri constant introduced by Demailly in \cite{Dem90}.\\ The following Lemma is well-known and its proof can be found for instance in \cite{Laz04}, \cite{BDRH$^{+}$09}: \begin{lem} Let $L$ be a nef line bundle on $X$.
 Then

-where $\mu:\tilde{X}\to X$ is the blow-up at $Z=\{p_{1},\dots,p_{N}\}$, $E_{i}$ is the exceptional divisor above $p_{i}$ and where the infimum on the right side is on all positive dimensional irreducible subvariety $V$ containing at least one point among $p_{1},\dots,p_{N}$. \end{lem} The characterization of Lemma \ref{lem:SeshadriNef} allows to extend the definition to nef $\mathbbm{Q}-$line bundles by homogeneity and to nef $\mathbbm{R}-$line bundles by continuity.
+where $\mu:\tilde{X}\to X$ is the blow-up at $Z=\{p_{1},\dots,p_{N}\}$, $E_{i}$ is the exceptional divisor above $p_{i}$ and where the infimum on the right side is over all positive dimensional irreducible subvarieties $V$ containing at least one point among $p_{1},\dots,p_{N}$. \end{lem} The characterization of Lemma \ref{lem:SeshadriNef} allows to extend the definition to nef $\mathbbm{Q}-$line bundles by homogeneity and to nef $\mathbbm{R}-$line bundles by continuity.

 Here we describe a possible generalization of the multipoint Seshadri constant for big line bundles: \begin{defn} Let $L$ be a big $\mathbbm{R}-$line bundle, we define the \textbf{moving multipoint Seshadri constant at }$\mathbf{p_{1},\dots,p_{N}}$\textbf{ of} $\mathbf{L}$ as